 Hoellein's topic, "What Math Are You Teaching My Child/Grandchild," examines the questions: What changes in math instruction have occurred since you were in school?
 What does it mean that children are being taught in a problem solving approach, with manipulatives, literature and writing?
 Would I even recognize an elementary math classroom now?
 What exactly are math standards?

-Na, who has been with Westminster College since 1998, earned his undergraduate and master's degrees from Princeton University, and his Ph.D. from Emory University.
+Hoellein, who has been with Westminster College since 1994, earned her undergraduate degree from West Virginia Wesleyan College, and her M.Ed. from Edinboro University.